 - ¼ tsp Celtic sea salt

-- Preheat oven to 425° and line a muffin tin with 9 cupcake liners.
-(You can also fill the pan and make 12 smaller muffins.)
+- Preheat oven to 425°F and line a muffin tin with 12 parchment liners.

-- In a large bowl, whisk the mashed banana and coconut oil.
-Then add the aquafaba and vanilla.
+- In a large bowl, whisk the banana, coconut oil, aquafaba, and vanilla.

-- Finally, add the cinnamon, baking soda, salt, and flour.
-Mix until just combined, being sure not to over mix.
+- Then add the cinnamon, baking soda, salt, and flour.
+Stir until just combined, but do not overmix.

-- Toss the blueberries in a bit of flour and gently fold into the batter.
+- Toss the blueberries in a bit of flour and gently fold them into the batter.

-- Bake for another 10-15 minute or until a toothpick inserted in the center comes out clean and the tops are golden brown.
-Let rest in muffin tin for 5 minutes before turning out onto a cooling rack.
+- When the muffins are done, a toothpick inserted in the centre should come out clean and the tops will be golden brown.
+Let the muffins rest in the pan for 5-10 minutes before transferring them to a cooling rack.